Make Indian Corn Thanksgiving favors with this step by step tutorial. Stamp the tags with words of Thanksgiving or guests' names for place cards!

 - Use a small length of twine to tie the bag closed and cut off most of the excess bag.
 Leave about 1-2 inches so the twine doesn't slip off.

-- Cut a 5 inch x 5 inch square from your kraft wrapping paper.
-(You could try a lunch bag if you don't have kraft wrapping paper.)
+- Cut a 5 x 5-inch square from your kraft wrapping paper.
 Crumble it into a ball and flatten it back out several times.
 This will be the corn husk and crumpling it gives it a more realistic look.

 - Wrap the kraft paper 'husk' around the top of the bag where you tied it closed with twine.
 The paper husk will wrap around several times.